-Fraud and identity theft are serious crimes and take place every day.
+Fraud and identity theft are serious crimes and they take place every day.
 You can’t always prevent it from happening but you can create some obstacles and make it tougher for someone to obtain your personal information.
 The Federal Trade Commission (FTC) has outlined some steps you can take to minimize your risk by managing your personal information with caution.

 There are many ways that someone can steal your identity, they may obtain your personal information in person on online.
 Here are a few ways someone’s identity may get stolen:

-- Go through your mail or garbage to get your account numbers or your social security number
+- Go through your mailbox or garbage to get your account numbers or your social security number

 - Obtain your account numbers from a business or medical records